- Personal Finance»

 When buying goods online in a secure environment you will see 2 things happen:

 1. The web address (URL) on their site should change from something like http://www.website.com to https://www.website.com.
 Notice the "s" in "https".
 This means the page is a secure web page.

 2. A small lock icon should appear in the browser window indicating the web page is now secure.

 When the web page is secure, all data transmitted is fully encrypted, which means that if anyone is able to intercept the signal between your computer and their website, they will not be able to decipher the data.
 Data sent through a secure page is almost impossible to crack.
 So just be sure that the website you are on has encrypted and secured your data and you will always be fine.

 There are many websites that will find deals for you, the main one being HotUKdeals they have a community of bargain hunters that post all the latest deals and voucher codes available, I never do any shopping online without having a scout on there first.
 They are famous for finding glitches that have seen shoppers paying 1p for Thorntons chocolates delivered to their door.

-You can also find deal hunters on Facebook pages such as Daily Deals UK they post some amazing stuff straight to your feed, I have often found a Christmas bargain in my Facebook feed when I wasn't expecting it.
+You can also find deal hunters on Facebook pages such as Daily Deals UK They post some amazing stuff straight to your feed, I have often found many a Christmas bargain in my Facebook feed when I wasn't expecting it.